daniol0x1a4/BTC-PaperWallet-Generator/README.md

 Funktion:
-- Creates a BTC WalletAdress + PrivateKey and outputs it as clear text and QR Codes
+- creates a Bitcoin WalletAdress + PrivateKey and outputs it as clear text and QR Codes

 Usage:
 - install requirements.txt